Bmi Doctors

 Dosing and Titration

-Understanding the dosing regimen and titration schedule is essential for patients to achieve and maintain optimal glycemic control with GLP-1 agonists.
-Healthcare providers should explain the initial dosing, titration protocol, and target dose, as well as the rationale behind dose adjustments based on individual response and tolerability.
+Explain the dosing regimen and titration schedule to achieve optimal glycemic control.
+Discuss the initial dose, titration protocol, and the rationale for dose adjustments based on individual response and tolerability.
+Encourage adherence to the prescribed schedule and prompt reporting of any issues.

 Managing Side Effects